DIY Dog Gate {crib rails}

-I'm so excited to show you how to make a DIY Dog Gate out of Crib Rails!
+I’m excited to show you how to make a DIY Dog Gate out of Crib Rails!
 It is so versatile for medium and small dogs that co-exist!

 How To: DIY Dog Gate

-While Jamie, Andy and Lucy were here for Thanksgiving, Jamie and I went shopping.
+While Jamie, Andy, and Lucy were here for Thanksgiving, Jamie and I went shopping.
 We saw this dog gate at Ross.
-I immediately knew I needed to make one and I knew just how I would do it.
+I immediately knew I needed to make one, and I knew just how I would do it.

 This is a crib I picked up at a thrift store a few months ago.